Rahul108/Stream_Android_ScreenCasted_Taskts/README.md

 ```
 **Install Android SDK**

 You can download the `Command line tools` from the official site of [Android Studio](https://developer.android.com/studio#downloads).
-Follow [developers site](https://developer.android.com/studio/command-line/sdkmanager) to know details about the command line tools.
+You can go to the [developers site](https://developer.android.com/studio/command-line/sdkmanager) to know details about the command line tools.

 Set path on .bashrc according to where the sdk files were kept
 ```sh